-- Dollop half of the vanilla batter into the prepared bundt tin.
+- Dollop half of the vanilla batter into the prepared bundt pan.

-- Dollop the remaining vanilla batter into the bundt tin, and use a small palette knife to smooth out the layer.
+- Dollop the remaining vanilla batter onto the chocolate layer, and use a small palette knife to smooth out the layer.

-- Tap the bundt tin gently on the kitchen surface once or twice to make sure that the batter settles into all of the grooves of the cake tin.
+- Tap the bundt pan gently on the kitchen surface once or twice to make sure that the batter settles into all of the grooves of the bundt pan.
 This tapping motion also helps to gently mix the batter to form a marbled pattern inside the cake.

-- Place the cake tin into the oven and bake for 50-60 minutes, or until a cake skewer inserted in the centre of the cake comes out clean.
+- Place the cake pan into the oven and bake for 40-50 minutes, or until a cake skewer inserted in the thickest part of the cake comes out clean.
 The baking time will vary depending on the size of your cake pan and your oven.

-- Once the cake is cooked, let it rest in the cake tin on a wire rack for 10-15 minutes.
+- Once the cake is cooked, let it rest in the cake pan on a wire rack for 10-15 minutes.

 - Carefully turn the cake out onto a wire rack and let it cool completely.

-- To make the chocolate glaze, whisk together the icing sugar, cocoa powder, milk and vanilla extract.
+- To make the chocolate glaze, whisk together the icing sugar (powdered sugar), cocoa powder, milk and vanilla extract.
 Depending on how thick you want the glaze to be, you may not need all of the milk.
-If the glaze is too runny, simply thicken it with some more icing sugar.
+If the glaze is too runny, simply thicken it with some more icing sugar (powdered sugar).

 - Once the cake has cooled completely, drizzle the glaze over the cake.

-I’m always a little nervous when using bundt tins, even when they are non-stick.
-To prepare the bundt tins before using, I always spray them with a non-stick baking spray, followed by a light dusting of flour.
+I’m always a little nervous when using bundt pans, even when they are non-stick.
+To prepare the bundt pan before using, I always spray them with a non-stick baking spray, followed by a light dusting of flour.
 Tap the bundt pan over a sink to remove the excess flour.